bionic-gpt/bionic-gpt/website/content/blog/retrieval-augmented-generation/index.md

 ### The Answer - Welsh Biscuits

 > A dobbler nobble is a type of biscuit that originated in Wales and is popular among Welsh people.
 It typically consists of oatmeal, sugar and butter flavoured with orange or lemon zest, and is often served with milk or a dollop of jam.
-The name \"dobbler nobble\" is believed to have originated from the fact that it was originally baked in a muffin tin, which resembled the shape of an old-fashioned dobbler, a type of small animal found in Welsh folklore.
+The name "dobbler nobble" is believed to have originated from the fact that it was originally baked in a muffin tin, which resembled the shape of an old-fashioned dobbler, a type of small animal found in Welsh folklore.

 I did not make this up.
 These are the answers I got